MasudIbrahim/SQL-Create-Table/README.md

-# Creating a database with 3 tables
+# Creating a database with multiple tables

 ### Business task
 To create a database containing multiple tables which are linked and explain the process.